MSc Medical Education / Overview

 - Entry requirements

 Specific details about these should be provided in their application letter.
-Applicants should be registered with the GMC and in active clinical practice in the UK.
+Applicants should be registered with the GMC or GDC and in active clinical practice in the UK.

 Applicants must select the PGCert, PGDip or MSc when applying.
 Should you subsequently wish to transfer from PGCert to PGDip, or from PGDip to MSc, once you have started the programme, this can be accommodated, subject to satisfactory academic progress.